NewSigma/Physica/README.md

 2.Tell us new features you want.

-3.Provide a better implementation of algorithms.
+3.Fix bugs, add new features, tests and examples.

-4.Fix bugs, add new features, tests and examples.
+4.Reproduce papers and contribute your results to the community

 5.Improve the documentation.